Great Reasons Why Food Is the Best Way to Get to Know a Culture

 Every Dish Has a Story

-For example, the Italian dish arancini have two stories.
+For example, the Italian dish arancini has two stories.
 Both are told in different regions - in Palermo, the dish has a round shape and a feminine name (arancini) while in Catania, it takes a cone shape and has a masculine name (arancino).
-Both versions have different ingredients, but the same delicious taste and both interesting stories.
+The two versions have different ingredients and the same delicious taste.

 Food Shows Our Values & Way of Life